hgiesel/anki_new_format_pack/README.md

 A submodule pointing to `ankitects/anki`.

+This can be used for (very) limited typechecking/IDE support, as this area is still a work in progress.
+To set up:

+    cd anki && git submodule update

+Read the docs/development.md file, and ensure you have the necessary dependencies (particular Bazel).
+Then build the ts portions of Anki, which will take some time:

+    bazel build ts/...

+If the build completes successfully, you can then open the ../ts folder with VSCode.

+Only a few explicit types can be imported at the moment.
+For example, this line imports an object at runtime, and is not typed, and will show an error in the editor (but will build):

+    import * as NoteEditor from "anki/NoteEditor";

+This line imports a type however:

+    import type { NoteEditorAPI } from "@anki/editor/NoteEditor.svelte";

+You can then tell the editor that a variable is that type, to be able to get code completion on it:

+    NoteEditor.lifecycle.onMount(({ toolbar }: NoteEditorAPI): void => {
+        toolbar.inlineButtons.append({ component: StrikeThrough }, 2);

+Typing 'toolbar.' will show the various available toolbar categories.

 ### `ankidata/`

 When invoking Anki through `scripts/run`, it will be started with `$ANKI_BASE` pointing to this directory.